Facilities initiatives and practices

 Automated nightly shutdown and efficient power-management for all academic computers.

-The implementation of a new vegetable/coconut oil-based solvent called Etisol, to replace the use of toxic solvents in all OCAD studios.
+The implementation of a new vegetable/coconut oil-based solvent called Etisol, to replace the use of toxic solvents in all OCAD U studios.

-The testing of BIO-CIRCLE, a self-contained unit used to clean oils with microbes, in OCAD U’s Metal and Drawing & Painting studios.
+Using BIO-CIRCLE, a self-contained unit used to clean oils with microbes, in OCAD U’s Metal and Drawing & Painting studios.

 A recovery program implemented in the Photography Centre where waste chemicals are pumped through a metallic replacement cartridge, which removes the silver and replaces it with iron, an environmentally safer agent.